Alternative Certification Program

-- Bachelor’s degree or higher from a recognized university or college with
+- Bachelor’s degree or higher from an accredited university or college with

 - 2.5 GPA or higher in the last 60 hours of college level coursework

 - THEA scores or exemption approval.
-Score requirements:
+Score requirements are:

 - Math 230